What to know about Elon Musk's Neuralink, which put an implant into a human brain

 "The device is designed to interpret a person's neural activity, so they can operate a computer or smartphone by simply intending to move – no wires or physical movement are required," Neuralink said as it called for volunteers.

 Neuralink says its implant procedure employs custom-made microscopic needles.
-As the company said last October, "The tip is only 10 to 12 microns in width — only slightly larger than the diameter of a red blood cell.
+As the company said last October on X, "The tip is only 10 to 12 microns in width—only slightly larger than the diameter of a red blood cell.
 The small size allows threads to be inserted with minimal damage to the cortex."

 The goal of the PRIME trial, the company said in a promotional video, is to place "a small cosmetically invisible implant in a part of your brain that plans movement."